OCD Recovery: How to Treat OCD Using Cognitive Behavioral Therapy (CBT)?

 For many people, Obsessive-Compulsive Disorder (OCD) seems like a behavioral quirk.

 OCD has even become somewhat of a common term thrown around lightly to tease anyone who feels the need to be orderly.

-It is a severe and crippling illness, characterized as much by the mental torment of recurring intrusive thoughts as repetitive physical actions such as repeated hand-washing.
+It is a severe and crippling illness, characterized as much by the mental torment of recurring intrusive thoughts as repetitive physical actions such as repeated hand-washing and checking.

 On average, people who suffer from OCD can waste up to six hours a day on their obsessions and four hours on their compulsions.

 Today, you’re going to learn more about OCD and how to manage it using CBT techniques.

 - Three Key Aspects of OCD